 Everyone knows that Dogman comes out of the woods every seven years, on the seventh day, of the seventh month all well groomed and handsome.
-He swaggers out slow to sit down at the Olde’s heavy wooden bar and drink whisky before getting up to dancing with whatever women catch his eye.
+He swaggers out slow to sit at the Olde’s heavy wooden bar and drink whisky, before getting up to dancing with whatever women catch his eye.

 This summer’s no different from any other Dogman summer.
 He comes out of the ferns and pines and he smells like the dark earth and green leaves, or so the women say.
-And if you’re a woman he gets up to dancing with his hands burn through your halter-top and you feel dizzy as hell like you’ve been spun about on a merry-go-round.
+And if you’re one of the woman he gets up to dancing with his hands burn through your halter-top and you feel dizzy as hell, like you’ve been spun about on a merry-go-round.
 You appreciate the little old fashioned bow he makes, as if he’s asking a question without knowing the answer is yes.
 As if you might still say no. When this all ends you’ll find that he makes an unfair yardstick to measure your other prospects against.

 “Good Lord,” Louise says.
 “She was tied up like a damn dog, to a tree!”
 She has the good sense not to look at Dogman directly as he sways with you (or Robin Torres, or Melanie McDonald) to Patsy Cline’s “Crazy”, but that doesn’t stop anyone else.

 Everyone knows the local girls get up to all sorts of preparation on the seventh day of the seventh month of every seventh year.
 They trek down to the Olde in their highest heels and shortest skirts, but we’re not judging much for it.
 This is a shit town with shit men.
-Might as well get up to some fun before you settle down with whatever boy you’re going to end up having babies with while you work at K-Mart or the plastics factory.
-Inevitably you’ll end dying, unsatisfied, in the same town you were born in.
-Up until that end you’ll be here, sitting at this bar; teetering on your stool, talking about all the things you didn’t get to do.
-Swimming the ocean, meeting new people.
+Might as well get up to some fun before you settle down with whatever boy you’re going to end up dropping babies with, while you work at K-Mart or the plastics factory.
+Inevitably you’ll end up dying, unsatisfied, in the same town you were born to.
+Up until that end you’ll be here, sitting at this bar, teetering on your stool, talking about all the things you didn’t get to do.
+Swimming in the ocean, meeting new people.
 Oh sure, you might move to some other little hole in Tortenet County, but it won’t be different enough to matter.
 Could we blame Louise if she let Dogman take her in his arms and swing her around?